Skip to main content

 Orchestrating Inquiry: How RTS Uses AI to Support Student Storytelling

 RTS is a prototype web application that helps students transform open-ended research into podcast narratives.
-It integrates generative AI as a constrained text processing system within a carefully designed pedagogical framework.
+Generative AI operates here as a constrained text processing system inside a carefully designed pedagogical framework.

 1. Generating Follow-Up Questions

-What happens: After a student completes a reflection round, the AI generates 7 Socratic questions designed to deepen their thinking within specific pedagogical subcategories (e.g., "The Origin Scene," "The Emotional Core," "The Disciplinary Bridge").
-These are all rhetorical components I already “teach” and talk about in workshops and I just needed to define them through some system instructions for an LLM.
+After a student completes a reflection round, the AI generates 7 Socratic questions designed to deepen their thinking within specific pedagogical subcategories: "The Origin Scene," "The Emotional Core," "The Disciplinary Bridge," and others.
+These are rhetorical components I already teach in workshops.
+Defining them through system instructions for an LLM was the translation work.

 How it's constrained:

-- First round: AI receives only the student's topic text — no training data about the subject
+• First round: AI receives only the student's topic text

-So What?: Students engage with computationally generated prompts based on their own thinking, not with AI's "knowledge" about their research topic.
+So what: Students engage with computationally generated prompts built from their own thinking.

 Technical pattern: